-How to calculate your TDEE
+How to Calculate Your TDEE

 Steps

-Determine your Basal Metabolic Rate (BMR)
+Determine Your Basal Metabolic Rate (BMR)

-Apply the corresponding multiplier
+Apply the Corresponding Multiplier

 Multiply your BMR by the activity factor: 1.2 (sedentary), 1.375 (lightly active), 1.55 (moderately active), 1.725 (very active), or 1.9 (extremely active).
-A BMR of 1,800 kcal with a factor of 1.55 gives a TDEE of about 2,790 kcal.
+A BMR of 1 800 kcal with a factor of 1.55 gives a TDEE of approximately 2 790 kcal.

-Track your results for 2 weeks
+Track Your Results for 2 Weeks

 Weigh yourself under the same conditions every morning and note the weekly average.
 If your weight doesn't move after 2 weeks at "maintenance", your TDEE is correct.
 If you lose or gain weight, adjust by 100-200 kcal.

-Use a calculator to save time
+Use a Calculator to Save Time

-What is TDEE and why it matters
+What is TDEE and Why It Matters

-The formulas: Harris-Benedict vs. Mifflin-St Jeor
+The Formulas: Harris-Benedict vs. Mifflin-St Jeor

 The Harris-Benedict formula, created in 1919, was revised in 1984 by Roza and Shizgal.
 It remains reliable but tends to slightly overestimate needs.
 The Mifflin-St Jeor formula (1990) is now considered the most accurate for the general population.
 For men: (10 x weight in kg) + (6.25 x height in cm) - (5 x age) + 5.
 For women: the same formula but -161 instead of +5.
-Both provide a BMR that must then be multiplied by the activity factor.
+Both provide a BMR which must then be multiplied by the activity factor.

-Common mistakes to avoid
+Common Errors to Avoid

 FoodCraft Tip